BMW 326: Design and engineering

 Designed by Fritz Fiedler, the 326 featured a box-section frame that could readily be adapted for derivative models.
 Also innovative were the torsion bar rear suspension, inspired by the dead axle suspension of the Citroën Traction Avant, and the hydraulic braking system, the first to be used on a BMW car.
-Styled by Peter Schimanowski, the 326 was offered as a four-door sedan and as a two- or four-door cabriolet.
+Styled by Peter Szymanowski, the 326 was offered as a four-door sedan and as a two- or four-door cabriolet.
 The 326 sedan was the first BMW available with four doors.
 The BMW 320, BMW 321, BMW 327, and BMW 335 were based on the 326.
 The streamlined form of the body contrasted with previous relatively upright BMWs: drag was presumably reduced further by including a fixed cover over the spare wheel at the back.

 Drivetrain

-The 1971 cc straight 6 engine was a version of the 319’s power plant, with the bore increased from 65 mm to 66 mm, and an unchanged stroke of 96 mm giving a displacement of 1971 cc.
+The 1971 cc straight 6 engine was a version of the 319's power plant, with the bore increased from 65 mm to 66 mm, and an unchanged stroke of 96 mm giving a displacement of 1971 cc.
 In the 326 application, it was fed by twin 26 mm Solex carburetors to produce a claimed maximum output of 50 PS at 3750 rpm.
 The top speed is 115 km/h.

 The four-speed gear box was supported by freewheeling on the bottom ratios and synchromesh on the top two.